CHAPTER ONE

 That startled her.
 He saw it and smiled.
 She composed herself, scrutinized him with a piercing look, eyes narrowing, her head tilting slightly.
 “Red onion.”

 Only then did his words tumble out.
 “Yes . . . hope that . . . my name is . . .”
 Too late.
 He’d dropped his lines.
 Or maybe those were his lines.
 He wasn’t sure of anything anymore.
 He rose from the seat, steadied himself, found a water cooler, drank long draughts, and went to the men’s room.
 Looking in the mirror, reality rushed back with startling clarity.
 The right side of his face was oozing blood and pus.
-Grabbing a paper towel, he wet it and dabbed the wounds, finding pieces of glass like tiny diamonds in the towel.
+Grabbing a paper towel, he wet it and dabbed the wounds, finding pieces of glass in the towel.
 He lingered, drank more water from the faucet, patted the wounds until the seeping stopped, then returned to the waiting room.
 As he neared his seat, Alyssa emerged with a band-aid on her finger.

 Alyssa was glad she didn’t have to keep her finger in the air anymore, even though it throbbed when she dropped her arm.
 The doctor had given her a prescription for opiates, but she had a high threshold for pain with no plan to fill it.